ChalmersGU-AI-course/shrdlite-course-project/ProjectOverview.md

 We created specialized heuristics for each relation a literal can have.
 The implementation can be found in the `TwoArmHeuristic` class in `Planner.ts`.

+The basic idea is to estimate the number of steps both arms would need to fulfill a literal in the optimal case and then use that as the heuristic.

+Then for every literal in the target an estimate is calculated and and the minimum of all estimates taken.
+This certainly produces worse estimates but is necessary in order to produce an underestimate and be able to find the best path.

 ### Interpretation